 After completing college, Wirth began his career path as an intern at the Steamboat Ski and Resort Corporation in 1986.
 For over 20 years, his official title changed (mostly on the marketing side of things) until he was promoted to the parent company Intrawest.

 The company purchased Steamboat Ski and Resort Corporation in 2006, and he was quickly named the Chief Marketing Officer, as well as the executive vice president of sales and marketing.
 His job title included the management of domestic and global marketing strategy for all of the resorts owned by the company.
-Additionally, he would take on a variety of other roles, most notably the president of the Mountain Village Partnership that aimed to help support local businesses.
+Additionally, he would take on a variety of other roles, most notably the president of the Mountain Village Partnership that aimed to help provide solutions for local retail businesses.
 He would remain with the company until 2010.

 For nearly 70 years, the Squaw Valley ski resort was under the direction of the Cushing family.
 All that changed in 2010, when Wirth was officially named the new CEO of the company.
 He would take over for Nancy Cushing, who moved on after 16 years at the head of the company.
 Right away, Wirth was responsible for overseeing a $70 million upgrade to the resort, which helped bring things up to par with competing skiing areas.
 After just one year, Squaw Valley rebuilt its reputation to put itself in the top 20 percent of the skiing industry.

 The other major change to Squaw Valley that Wirth has been involved with is the merge with Alpine Meadows Ski Resort.
 Customers can now purchase a single ticket for admittance to both, and by default, Wirth also became the CEO of that resort as well.